bigchipbag/migrate-deluge/README.md

 ## Usage
 In the target's deluge config directory run the following:
 ./migrate.sh 'Source's download path' 'Target's download path'
-Where the source download path is like 'C:\Downloads\' and Target's is like '/mnt/downloads/'
+Where the source download path has no special characters, or they are escaped like 'C:\\Downloads\\' and Target's is unrestricted like '/mnt/downloads/'
 ## Instructions
 (these are written for my specific use case of Windows to Linux.)
 Pause all torrents in Deluge on Windows.
 Use the File->Quit option to close Deluge, and verify the system tray icon is gone and the program is closed.
 Copy your entire existing deluge config from C:\Users\USERNAME\AppData\Roaming\deluge to ~/.config/deluge
 Run the migrate script in your deluge config directory (~/.config/deluge) with the following arguments:
 ./migrate.sh 'Windows download path' 'Linux download path'
-e.g. ./migrate.sh 'C:\downloads\' '/mnt/fileserver/downloads/'
+e.g. ./migrate.sh 'C:\\downloads\\' '/mnt/fileserver/downloads/'
 You'll need to repeat this command for every download folder you use on Windows.
 Open deluge and confirm that all torrents show 100% and are still paused.
 Resume torrents and enjoy a migrated install without days of re-checking.
 ## Example